 It is also standard practice to request a COA when buying an artwork that is unsigned or easily reproducible, such as a found object sculpture or a limited edition photograph.

 Unlike artworks in the primary market, works in the secondary market have been bought and sold previously.
-These artworks will often come with documentation—such as invoices from past owners or catalogues from gallery exhibitions—that prove their authenticity.
+These artworks will often come with documentation—such as invoices from past owners or catalogues from gallery exhibitions—that help prove their authenticity.
 Taken together, these records are often referred to as the artwork’s provenance, though provenance more specifically refers to the artwork’s history of ownership

 Before you make a purchase, you can ask the gallery or auction house to share information about the artwork’s provenance to ensure that you are buying an original piece.